CharlesStover/4-pillars/README.md

-# 4-pillars
+# 4Pillars.ca
-2005 homepage of 4pillars.ca.
+This repository contains a freelance project from 2005, the homepage and contact form of 4pillars.ca.